lmoyo/recipe-app/README.md

 # nosh

-A JavaScript web app that queries the a third party API to display recipe information
+Implemented the JavaScript logic to query a third party API.
+The application allows users to search for recipes, add items to shopping lists and create a favourites list.

 Instructions:
 - In your terminal navigate to your cloned folder